industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 !!!
 Info
     For more info about pyomo, see [the pyomo documentation](https://pyomo.readthedocs.io/en/stable/).

+### The sympy evaluator

+TODO.

+### The gurobipy evaluator

+The [`GurobipyEvaluator`][desdeo.problem.gurobipy_evaluator.GurobipyEvaluator]
+transforms a problem into a Gurobipy model.
+This model is then used in optimization through the [`GurobipySolver`][desdeo.tools.gurobipy_solver_interfaces].
+The gurobipy evaluator supports variables that are higher dimensional tensors (TensorVariables) as well.

+!!!
+Info
+    For more info about gurobi, see [the gurobi documentation](https://www.gurobi.com/documentation/).

 ## Where to go next?

-You can keep studying the various parsers found in the modules [JSON parser][desdeo.problem.json_parser] and [Infix parser][desdeo.problem.infix_parser], and the evalutors found in the modules [Generic evaluator][desdeo.problem.evaluator] and [Pyomo evaluator][desdeo.problem.pyomo_evaluator].
+You can keep studying the various parsers found in the modules [JSON parser][desdeo.problem.json_parser] and [Infix parser][desdeo.problem.infix_parser], and the evalutors found in the modules [Generic evaluator][desdeo.problem.evaluator], [Pyomo evaluator][desdeo.problem.pyomo_evaluator] and [GurobipyEvaluator][desdeo.problem.gurobipy_evaluator].
 If you are interested in how to solve a multiobjective optimization problem, then the section [Scalarization](./scalarization.md) is a good place to check out.